terricain/aioboto3/README.rst

 - ``s3_client.download_file*``  This is performed by the s3transfer module. -- Patched with get_object
 - ``s3_client.upload_file*``  This is performed by the s3transfer module. -- Patched with put_object
+- ``dynamodb_resource.Table.batch_writer``  This now returns an async context manager which performs the same function

 Documentation
 -------------